NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Ghost) Fetch.md

 The ghost creates an illusory double of a creature.
-The fetch functions as a 2nd-rank [[Illusory Creature|Illusory Creature]], except that the ghost doesn't control the fetch, and the spell lasts for 1d4 hours instead of needing to Sustain the Spell.
+The fetch functions as a 2nd-rank [[Spells/Illusory Creature|Illusory Creature]], except that the ghost doesn't control the fetch, and the spell lasts for 1d4 hours instead of needing to Sustain the Spell.

 The fetch has a rudimentary intelligence and tries to imitate its original (it has a Deception skill value equal to the ghost's highest skill) but comes across as [[Conditions/Confused|Confused]] or vague.